Shad00Z/machine-learning-compilers/docs/submissions/06_einsum.rst

 To disassemble our einsum expression, we perform a number of steps.

-We initially check all allowed characters and then begin the connection of our single ``EinsumNode``s using the ``parse_einsum_expression_recursive`` function.
+We initially check all allowed characters and then begin the connection of our ``EinsumNode`` objects using the ``parse_einsum_expression_recursive`` function.
 The first split we perform on our expression, is when we find the rightmost arrow ``->``.